pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

   \-- visibility wrappers

-domain is configuration data, accept_(license|keywords), use, cflags, chost, features, etc. profile, dependant on the profile class you choose is either bound to a repository, or to user defined location on disk (/etc/portage/profile fex).
+domain is configuration data, accept_(license|keywords), use, cflags, chost, features, etc. profile, dependent on the profile class you choose is either bound to a repository, or to user defined location on disk (/etc/portage/profile fex).
 Domain knows to do incremental crap upon profile settings, lifting package.* crap for visibility wrappers